Working in Oman

-Expats planning on working in Oman will find that the country's recent history of dependence on skilled foreign labour has paved the way for a smooth transition into business culture.
-Over a quarter of the country's population is comprised of expat workers, and the Omani workforce is not only accustomed to the presence of foreigners but also sensitive to their needs and supportive of their talents.
+Expats planning on working in Oman will find that the country's recent history of dependence on skilled foreign labour has paved the way for a smooth transition into the business culture.

 Job market in Oman

-Thanks to the government's policy of Omanisation, which aims to see fewer expats within the local workforce, Omani authorities need to be convinced that a local worker could not adequately fill the position concerned before issuing an expat employment visa.
+Expat jobs in Oman are becoming increasingly limited.
+This is due to the government's policy of Omanisation, which aims to employ more Omani nationals than foreigners in the local workforce.
+Omani authorities must be convinced that a local worker could not adequately fill the position concerned before issuing an employment visa.